Wipes Clog Pipes! ‘Flushable’ is Not What it Seems

 Not only do are the wipes not safe for our sewers, but they may not be safe for our bodies.
 You may be surprised at the list of ingredients you find on some of the wet wipe products out there.
 Disposable wipes are also increasingly being found as litter on beaches and simply add to the over 4 pound pile of trash the average American generates each day.

 What can you do if you like the squeaky clean feeling wet wipes leave you with?
+There are a few options.
 You could try a “bidet in a bottle” product such as Zum Bum.
 You simply spritz it onto folded up toilet paper and wipe.
 You can even DIY your own.
+Fohm is another option that transforms regular toilet paper into a wet wipe with a simple squirt of foam onto your TP.
 The other option?
 Install a bidet on your toilet.
 Though bidet use isn’t common in the U.S. it’s quite ordinary in much of the world.
 Besides getting you clean, it saves toilet paper, much of which is made from virgin trees (rather than recycled paper) and bleached with harmful chemicals.
 What about the extra water use?
 Most bidets use less than a gallon per use and most toilet paper requires a LOT of water in the production process.
 So in the end, the bidet comes out ahead in terms of conservation.

 Toilets Are Not Trash Cans

 Save yourself the money (on wipes and repairs) by avoiding wet wipes.
 What else might you be flushing that shouldn’t go down the loo?
 The list of accepted “flushables” is quite limited.
-As a plumber might say, stick to the three Ps: pee, poop, and [toilet] paper.
+As a plumber might say, stick to the four Ps: pee, poop, puke, and [toilet] paper.

 Thank you to the Village of Carol Stream for sharing the above video!